 In this chapter, several important aspects of the phenomenon of lived experience are presented.
-First, it was necessary to distinguish in detail between pathic/affective and gnostic/cognitive moments in a child's experiential world, and then to indicate that the former is the origin or precondition for a knowing relation with reality.
+First, it is necessary to distinguish in detail between pathic/affective and gnostic/cognitive moments in a child's experiential world, and then to indicate that the former is the origin or precondition for a knowing relation with reality.
 The unity of pathic and gnostic lived experiencing, however, cannot be stressed strongly enough.
-According to Heidegger, Befindlichkeit and Verstehen are two modalities that embrace each other and without which Dasein cannot be contemplated.
-It has been shown in detail that all gnostic lived experience is emotional and all pathic lived experience is disclosive.
+According to Heidegger, Befindlichkeit and Verstehen are two modalities which embrace each other and without which Dasein cannot be contemplated.
+It is shown in detail that all gnostic lived experience is emotional, and all pathic lived experience is disclosive.

-In addition, the following characteristics of the stream of lived experience were briefly indicated: its streaming, integral, personal, knowing, selective and changing character.
+In addition, the following characteristics of the stream of lived experience are indicated: its streaming, integral, personal, knowing, selective, and changing character.

-Language was disclosed as a medium for expressing the reality we lived experience.
+Language is disclosed as a medium for expressing the reality we lived experience.
 The most important pronouncement here is that all human lived experience compels formulation in language.

-Also, the field of lived experience was described and there is a distinction between marginal and thematic lived experiencing.
+Also, the field of lived experience is described, and there is a distinction between marginal and thematic lived experiencing.

-After that, the fact that a child lived experiences, the question of what he/she lived experiences and how he/she lived experiences were dealt with.
-Through these modalities, lived experience as activity, as content and as state were considered.
-It was indicated that lived experience clearly bears the character of activity, that content is considered to be identical with the experiential world and that state refers to the subject's modes of being directed to reality.
+After that, the fact that a child lived experiences, the questions of what and how he/she lived experiences are dealt with.
+Through these modalities, lived experience as activity, as content, and as state are considered.
+It is indicated that lived experience has the character of activity, that content is identical with the experiential world, and that state refers to the subject's modes of being directed to reality.

-Finally, it was noted that on all levels of lived experience, the question of giving sense and meaning as well as of meaning and values arose.
+Finally, it is noted that, on all levels of lived experience, the question of giving sense and meaning as well as of meaning and values arise.
 All lived experience possesses a normative moment.

-In the following chapter, a number of psychopedagogical criteria for evaluating a child's lived experiences are sketched and explained.
+In the following chapter, several psychopedagogical criteria for evaluating a child's lived experiences are sketched and explained.